 Noodle Incident: "Screech, I have a great idea!"
 "Gee, I dunno, Zack.
 The last time you had a great idea, I ended up (in an extremely improbable situation)".
 Examples include "naked in a jar of jellybeans" and "with my tongue stuck to a moving airplane".
 Scenarios that are never shown, nor discussed again.

-Omnidisciplinary Teacher: Mr Tuttle teaches science, economics, driver's ed, and music (including coaching the Glee club).
-Which makes it rather easy to sympathize with him when he insists he deserves better pay.
+Omnidisciplinary Teacher: Mr. Tuttle teaches science, economics, driver's ed, and music (including coaching the glee club).
+This makes it rather easy to sympathize with him when he insists that he deserves better pay.

 Somewhat disturbing given that they make out in one episode, just to see "How much we wouldn't like kissing each other!".
-And are prompty caught by Slater and Kelly.
+And are promptly caught by Slater and Kelly.

-Reed Richards Is Useless: Screech discovered artificial intelligence early on in the series and during senior year he and lab assistant Kelly build a Love-O-Meter that can accurately gauge how two people feel about each other.
+Reed Richards Is Useless: Screech discovered artificial intelligence early on in the series.
+Also during his senior year, he and his lab partner Kelly build a Love-O-Meter that can accurately gauge how two people feel about each other.
 Considering the scientific breakthroughs Screech made despite being a high school student, one really wonders why he didn't come up with more inventions that could solve the gang's problems.

 Rejection Affection: Even though Lisa is extremely vocal in her lack of interest in Screech, he obliviously insists they are meant to be.

 Slater's sister J.B. returns from boarding school in Europe where she's apparently known by the main cast since Slater transferred in grade 9.

 Revolving Door Casting By the time The New Class ended, Belding was the only one to be there from day one.
 Granted, high school is four years, but many of the characters that left were never stated to be seniors, so they were either Put on a Bus or BrotherChucked.